Peripheral arterial disease (PAD)

 In a few cases, a procedure to restore the flow of blood through the arteries in your legs may be recommended.
 This is known as revascularisation.

-Revascularisation may be recommended if your leg pain is so severe it prevents you from carrying out everyday activities, or if your symptoms have failed to respond to the treatments mentioned above.
+Revascularisation may be recommended if your leg pain is so severe it prevents you from carrying out everyday activities, or if your symptoms have failed to respond to the treatments mentioned.

-There are two main types of revascularisation treatment for PAD:
+There are 2 main types of revascularisation treatment for PAD:

 • angioplasty – where a blocked or narrowed section of artery is widened by inflating a tiny balloon inside the vessel